friedpies/kelpie-pocket-synth/readme.md

 This repo houses all mechanical, electrical, and software files relating to the project, as well as graphical assets and other additional files.

-- Mechanical CAD (mCAD) files can be found [here](https://github.com/friedpies/kelpie-pocket-synth/tree/master/hardware/enclosure) in both STEP format as well as their native [Fusion 360 Format](https://www.autodesk.com/products/fusion-360/overview)
+- Mechanical CAD (mCAD) files can be found and viewed [here](https://a360.co/2Hpqyr5) via Fusion 360's online viewer.
+They can be downloaded directly in whatever format you need (including STLs for 3D printing).
+The link provided here directly reflects the most current progress and is kept up-to-date in real time.
 - Electronics CAD ([Autodesk Eagle](https://www.autodesk.com/products/eagle/free-download)) files and schematics can be found [here](https://github.com/friedpies/kelpie-pocket-synth/tree/master/hardware/electronics).
 The parts library and full BOM can be exported from the schematic.
 This is the most up-to-date BOM.
 - Firmware files, written in Arduino/C++ using [PlatformIO](https://platformio.org/) can be found [here](https://github.com/friedpies/kelpie-pocket-synth/tree/master/firmware)